 The Aswan Inscription, from the first year of Thutmose ii’s reign, records the following about a southern campaign against “the vile Kush”: “‘As I live, as Ra loves me, as my father lord of the gods praises me, I will not leave a male alive.’ … [T]his army of his majesty overthrew these foreigners, they took the life of every male according to all that his majesty commanded; excepting that one of those children of the prince of Kush was brought alive as a live prisoner with their household to his majesty ….”

 Sound familiar?
 Exodus 1:22 records the pharaoh’s command to destroy male infants born to Hebrew mothers: “And Pharaoh charged all his people, saying: ‘Every son that is born ye shall cast into the river, and every daughter ye shall save alive.’”
-Moses, of course, was miraculously spared from this, placed in a basket on the Nile River, and found by “pharaoh’s daughter.”
+Evidently, it seems that such androcide must have been an established practice in late 16th century b.c.e.
+Egypt.
+Moses, of course, was miraculously spared from such a fate, having been placed in a basket on the Nile River and found by the “pharaoh’s daughter.”

 Was this Hatshepsut, the royal daughter of Thutmose i, and the wife and half-sister of Thutmose ii?